 GOAA's arguments are essentially the same as the County's.
-GOAA maintains that to the extent the County provides shared services to such tenants of the airport, such service is entirely consistent with the Commission's rules and orders that specifically exempt airports from the Commission's STS certification requirement.
-GOAA argues that it was clear to the Commission in 1987 that the shared operations at Orlando International Airport and MIA included sharing of service by terminal shops, restaurants, bars, newsstands, shoeshine stands and other terminal concessions in order to intercommunicate behind a PBX, and the Commission permitted the County and GOAA "to continue to provide service under these conditions."
-(GOAA BR at 14-15) GOAA further argues, "To the extent AT&T now seeks to restrict the Airport Exemption [Rule] and argues that airports have now, by virtue of sharing service among concessions located in the airport terminal, become 'shopping malls,' AT&T's argument is foreclosed by the unambiguous text of Section 25-24.580 of the Code."
-(County BR at 15)
+GOAA maintains that to the extent the County provides shared services to such tenants of the airport, such service is entirely consistent with our rules and orders that specifically exempt airports from our STS certification requirement.
+GOAA argues that it was clear to this Commission in 1987 that the shared operations at Orlando International Airport and MIA included sharing of service by terminal shops, restaurants, bars, newsstands, shoeshine stands and other terminal concessions in order to intercommunicate behind a PBX, and we permitted the County and GOAA "to continue to provide service under these conditions."
+GOAA further argues, "To the extent AT&T now seeks to restrict the Airport Exemption [Rule] and argues that airports have now, by virtue of sharing service among concessions located in the airport terminal, become 'shopping malls,' AT&T's argument is foreclosed by the unambiguous text of Section 25-24.580 of the Code."

-Analysis
+B. Analysis